jhemberger/md-cv/index.md

 ## Currently
-I am a PhD candidate in the Department of Entomology at the University of Wisconsin-Madison.
-I'm interested in questions pertaining to how bumble bee behavior, colony fitness, populations, and communities respond to landscape-scale flower availability over space and time.
-Outside of my professional pursuits, I am a photographer, climbing routesetter, and a budding wine aficionado.
+I'm interested in how insect fitness, behavior, populations, and communities respond to landscape-scale drivers in agroecosystems in order to support the biodiversity essential for supporting our agriculturally productive landscapes.

 ## Education

-`2013-present`
+`2013-2020`
 __University of Wisconsin-Madison__ Entomology PhD (advisor: Claudio Gratton | committee: Neal Williams, Russ Groves, Christelle Geudot, John Orrock).
-Thesis title: _Spatial and temporal floral resources in agricultural landscapes and their influence on bumble bees: assessing bumble bees in WI cranberry agroecosystems in the past, present, and future_.
+Thesis title: _Where have all the flowers gone?
+Understanding changes in spatiotemporal floral resources and their role in driving bumble bee behavior, colony development, and populations in agroecosystems_.

 `2010-2012`
 __University of Wisconsin-Madison__ BSc Biology with evolution emphasis